BlueBindy/schengen_calculator/README.md

 What data will you be accessing: Application Data
 Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?: 'No, I'm not using them'

-Service account name is fionaschengen and the service account is: fionaschengen@schengencalculator-377909.iam.gserviceaccount.com

 From within Credentials on the menu, the service account was selected and then Keys was selected from the available menu.
 From here 'Add Key' -> 'Create New Key' with 'JSON' selected as key type.
 The file that was created and downloaded was saved into the directory as 'creds.json'.
 The client email account from wtihin this file was shared with the Google sheet that is linked to this programme.